scipy/scipy/doc/source/tutorial/stats.rst

 .. _discrete_points_label:

-Specific Points for Discrete Distributions
+Specific points for discrete distributions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Discrete distribution have mostly the same basic methods as the continuous distributions.
-However ``pdf`` is replaced the probability mass function ``pmf``, no estimation methods, such as fit, are available, and ``scale`` is not a valid keyword parameter.
-The location parameter, keyword ``loc`` can still be used to shift the distribution.
+Discrete distributions have mostly the same basic methods as the continuous distributions.
+However ``pdf`` is replaced by the probability mass function ``pmf``, no estimation methods, such as fit, are available, and ``scale`` is not a valid keyword parameter.
+The location parameter, keyword ``loc``, can still be used to shift the distribution.

 The computation of the cdf requires some extra attention.
-In the case of continuous distribution the cumulative distribution function is in most standard cases strictly monotonic increasing in the bounds (a,b) and has therefore a unique inverse.
+In the case of continuous distribution, the cumulative distribution function is, in most standard cases, strictly monotonic increasing in the bounds (a,b) and has, therefore, a unique inverse.
 The cdf of a discrete distribution, however, is a step function, hence the inverse cdf, i.e., the percent point function, requires a different definition: